LibuLib

 Generate the maze

-In another class, just like in a previous section, you can simply do myMazeCore.generate(world, origin) to generate 5 rooms.
+In another class, just like in , you can simply do myMazeCore.generate(world, origin) to generate 5 rooms.